Dance is the hidden language of the soul.

-Pretty much every genre of music can be danced to and classical music is no exception.
-Today, we're going to be looking at the connection that music has to dance and the particular styles of dancing that are connected to classical music.
+Pretty much every genre of music can be danced to... and classical music is no exception.
+Today, we’re exploring the deep connection between classical music and dance, and the styles of movement that grew alongside it.

 The best Piano tutors available